Gurobi/gurobi-optimods/docs/source/mods/line-optimization.rst

     We have binary variables :math:`x_{l,f}` for each line frequency combination indicating if line :math:`l` is operated with frequency :math:`f`.

-    This Mod is implemented by formulating a Linear Program (LP) and solving it using Gurobi.
+    This Mod is implemented by formulating a mixed integer linear program and solving it using Gurobi.
 The formulation can be stated as follows:

     .. math::